adrybakov/wulfric/docs/source/user-guide/module/bravais-lattices.rst

 .. currentmodule:: wulfric

-For the full reference see :ref:`api_bravais-lattices`
+For the full technical reference see :ref:`api_bravais-lattices`

 For the description of each Bravais lattice type see :ref:`library_bravais-lattices`.